thedarkkid/bot-messenger/readme.md

 The `trigger` property is the text that is used to trigger the `execute` method.
 It could be a `word`, `command` or `event name`.

 ### Adding Commands
 The scaffolding uses [Telegraf](telegraf.js.org) to interact with the telegram bot so it uses the telegraf's [middleware](https://telegraf.js.org/#/?id=middleware) and [context](https://telegraf.js.org/#/?id=context).
 To create a command, you have to create a `BotMessage` class in the projects command directory.
 The default command directory is the `src/lib/messages/commands` directory.
-The scaffolding config can be found in the `messenger.json`, here you can modify the command directory add more command directories and many more.
+The scaffolding config can be found in the `messenger.json`, here you can modify the command directory, add more command directories and many more.

 #### Example
 Lets try to add a command `/start` to the telegram bot, which replies the user with "send in your name and email for reigstration".
 First we'd create a `BotMessage` class in the commands directory named `Start.ts` and it would look like so: